Transfusion Reaction

 - TA-GVHD

-- Patients with inherited or acquired T-cell immunodeficiency can develop TA-GVHD from transfused immunocompetent T cells.
+- Patients with inherited or acquired T-cell immunodeficiency can develop TA-GVHD from transfused immunocompetent T cells, which attack the bone marrow, skin, and gastrointestinal (GI) tract, where HLA class II antigens are expressed.

 - Can also occur if the donor and recipient are related and share HLA types